Lara Worthington

 Lara Worthington (née Bingle) (born 22 June 1987) is an Australian model and media personality.
-She is known for appearing in the 2006 Tourism Australia advertising campaign So where the bloody hell are you?
+She is known for appearing in the 2006 Tourism Australia advertising campaign So where the bloody hell are you?.
 Her own reality television series, Being Lara Bingle, premiered on Network Ten in June 2012, ending after one season.

 Early life

-Lara Bingle dropped out of school at 16 to move to Italy.
+Bingle dropped out of school at 16 to move to Italy.
 Her father died in May 2008 from liver and pancreatic cancer.